 personal.
 That is why our gynecologic cancer team offers each

 The only gynecologic cancer that has a screening test is cervical

-HPV infection, which has been linked to cervical cancer.
+infection, which has been linked to cervical cancer.

 What the suspected cancer is will determine which tools are needed to

 make an accurate diagnosis.
 Tests offered at Lankenau include: